javadasoodeh/CV/machine_learning_basic/INTRODUCTION_TO_SUPERVISED_LEARNING.md

 ### Breast Cancer Detection with One Input
 Let's consider a simplified example where we are using just one feature—let's say, cell size—to classify the tissue as malignant or benign.
-We'll plot this on a graph where the x-axis represents cell size and the y-axis represents whether the tissue is malignant or benign.
+We'll plot this on a graph where the x-axis represents cell size and the y-axis represents whether the tissue is malignant (1) or benign (0).

 <p align="center">